 35 Best Things to Do in Yellowstone National Park

-The following list is written in no particular order of best or worst, but rather, I’ve put things together that are closer together in terms of driving through the park.
+The following list is written in no particular order of best or worst.
+Rather, I’ve listed things together in terms of proximity, meaning what’s close one another when driving through the park.

 On a different note, you can save time when you arrive by purchasing your National Park pass, along with your other outdoor gear, at REI before traveling to the park!